mfractor/mfractor.github.io/docs/installation-and-setup.md

 When you first install MFractor, the activation dialog will open shortly after installation.

-In the activation dialog, enter your email and then click **Activate**.
+In the activation dialog, enter your email and name and then click **Activate**.

 ![activation dialog](img/setup/mfractor-activation-dialog.png)

-Tada!
-You are now ready to rock.

-## Importing An MFractor Professional License
+## Importing A Professional License

 Download and locate your license file (which ends with the extension `.lic`).
 When purchasing MFractor Professional, this license file will be provided in an email.
 In this example, our license file is located on our desktop called `license.lic`.